ycrc/ycrc.github.io/docs/ai/huggingface.md

 Requesting multiple GPUs does not automatically distribute a model across devices.
 Multi-GPU usage requires explicit configuration in user code.

 When using multiple GPUs on a single node:

-- ensure all GPUs are allocated in the Slurm request
+- Ensure all GPUs are allocated in the Slurm request
-- configure the framework to shard or distribute the model
+- Configure the framework to share or distribute the model
-- validate that all GPUs are being used
+- Validate that all GPUs are being used

-Please see [here](miniconda-multigpu.md) for instructions on multinode jobs.
+Please see [here](miniconda-multigpu.md) for instructions on multi-GPU jobs.

 After execution, confirm GPU memory usage and utilization using [Jobstats](gpu-jobstats.md).